Estonian mark

-When mark was initially introduced, Estonian government tried to back it up with real collateral but this did not work so the mark did become just paper currency without cover.
-Due to the economical situation, high inflation of marks and depletion of gold reserves, state prepared to organize monetary reform to stable the situation.
+At the time of the mark's initial introduction, the Estonian government attempted to back the currency up with real collateral but after this failed, the mark became just paper currency without cover.
+Due to the economical situation, the mark's high inflation and the depletion of gold reserves, the state initiated steps to organize a monetary reform to stabilize the situation.

-Mark was replaced in 1924 in foreign trade and 1928 in daily use by the Estonian kroon at a rate of 1 kroon = 100 marka.
+The mark was replaced in 1924 in foreign trade and 1928 in daily use by the Estonian kroon at a rate of 1 kroon = 100 marka.